DominicMarkNg/dominicng.github.io/docs/Linear Algebra/Matrix Operations, Special Matrices, and Matrix Decompositions.md

 ### Symmetric Matrix

 A symmetric matrix is a matrix that is equal to its transpose.
-Formally, if $ A $ is a matrix, then it is symmetric if:
+Formally, if $A$ is a matrix, then it is symmetric if:

 $$
 A = A^T